jdwrote/sentimentalanalysis/README.md

 =====================================================

 This repository contains a Python script that analyzes the sentiment of stock market articles using natural language processing (NLP) techniques.
-The code utilizes Lang Chain to generate embeddings, which are then processed by APIs from OpenAI and/or LLaMA3 to determine the sentiment of the article's text.
+The code utilizes OPENAI to generate embeddings, which are then processed by APIs from OpenAI and/or LLaMA3 to determine the sentiment of the article's text, all connected via LangChain

 **Key Features:**